Psychological Healing

 Technically speaking, this hitting bottom is an encounter with the unconscious.
 If you hit hard enough, you might get arrested, or end up in prison, or find yourself in hospital.
 Or, if you’re fortunate, you might catch on to the problem before it gets too severe.
 You might only lose your job or suffer a marital separation.

-The problem is really a problem with repetition; that is, because some unconscious conflict is too fearful for you to speak about it openly and consciously, it keeps getting played out in self-destructive behavior.
+The problem is really a problem with repetition; that is, because some unconscious conflict is too fearful for you to speak about it openly and consciously, it keeps getting played out in self-destructive behavior until eventually you’re forced to see it.

 So once you do catch on, you have only one choice: face up to the fear.
 And I’ll be honest here—facing the fear is a hard thing to do.
 But if you do it with trust in God and prayer you have a better chance than most people have.
 After all, why else are hospitals, prisons, and divorce courts such big businesses?